Our funny and sharp witted Half Egyptian, Half Irish presenter has been a truly exciting talent in TV and Radio for

-He currently presents The Fanatics, on Sky 1 Baz presented the popular format, The Fanatics.
+Also on Sky 1 Baz presented the popular format, The Fanatics.
 The show celebrates the most passionate, utterly obsessed and fantastically devoted people.
 Their obsessions are all-consuming.
 Their infatuation is deep-rooted.
 Their knowledge is unparalleled.
 And now these super fans will do battle in a high-tension, high-stakes game show that puts their knowledge to the ultimate test to crown only one player The Fanatic.

 He burst onto the scene presenting on the wildly energetic and hugely successful hit comedy/travel series How Low Can You Go? on RTÉ Two which ran for five seasons.
 He then wrote and starred in the spin of series How Low Reality before appearing as a celebrity coach on the hit series Celebrity Bainesteoir, displaying a softer more serious side of his character people had seldom seen.